mari-annam/estonian-ocr/README.md

 **Data Format**
 - Training input: JSON file (.json)

-Format: structured according to fine-tune or DPO requirements (see examples in the repo).
+    - Format: structured according to fine-tune or DPO (see FT-13k_train.json for fine-tune or dpo_train.json for DPO)

-Testing input: CSV file (.csv)
+- Testing input: CSV file (.csv)

-Must follow the template provided in test_template.csv.

-Model Selection
+    - Format: the same for both fine-tune and DPO (see ocr_data.test)

+**Model Selection**
-Default: tartuNLP/Llammas
+- Default: tartuNLP/Llammas

-Alternatively, you can use any other:

-Pretrained model from Hugging Face
+- Alternatively, you can use other pretrained models from Hugging Face or locally stored models (architecture-compatible)

-Locally stored model, as long as it's architecture-compatible